Skip to content

 All students must complete an Intent to Enroll form.

-Students enrolled in Math or English courses must submit their ACT or Compass scores to Lake Land College Admissions & Records office and meet the minimum score cutoffs.
+Students enrolled in Math or English courses must submit their ACT/SAT or Accuplacer scores to Lake Land College Admissions & Records office and meet the minimum score cutoffs.

 Students are responsible for any bills they accrue.